 Picture an environment where query patterns are poorly understood, indexes have accumulated over time, and TempDB shares a busy disk with several user databases.
 Add percentage-based autogrowth and a monitoring setup that only shows CPU and basic disk counters.
 In that environment, you may fix one incident today and watch a slightly different version return next week.

-That cycle is exactly why fragmented monitoring is so costly.
+That cycle’s exactly why fragmented monitoring’s so costly.
 In siloed environments, DBAs spend more time stitching together alerts and dashboards just to understand where the problem lives.
 The survival move is obvious: patch the symptom and move on.

-The way out is not flashy.
-It is a set of stable practices that make system behavior more predictable.
+The way out isn’t flashy.
+It’s a set of stable practices that make system behavior more predictable.

 Getting the Log Under Control

 The transaction log is one of the most misunderstood parts of SQL Server storage.
-Under the hood, it is sequential.
+Under the hood, it’s sequential.
 It performs best when writes are steady and predictable.

 In most environments, that means using one log file per database, giving it a realistic starting size, and using fixed growth increments instead of percentage-based growth.